 Your spouse and children are eligible for very similar insurance coverage as a dependent on your insurance policy.
-The cost for your spouse is $216.40 per month with a $50 deductible per new illness or accident.
-Your spouse can become eligible for the student rate if he/she registers for courses at Binghamton University.
-The cost for dependent children is $118.20 per month regardless of the number of children you cover under the plan.
-A $50 deductible applies for each new illness or accident per child.
+The cost for dependent insurance coverage is found here.
+A $50 deductible applies for each new illness or accident treated by a medical professional.

 Health and accident insurance is mandatory for all dependents of students or scholars in J-1 status, per Federal regulation and is essential for all students with families.
 There is a tremendous risk in not insuring your dependents in the US -- and the possible financial and immigration consequences as a result.
 U.S. Federal regulations require that the status of a J student or scholar be terminated if their dependents are not insured.

 Dependents of J-1 scholars and J1 and F1 students must be enrolled for Health Insurance coverage within 30 days of their arrival in the United States, the date of birth for a newborn or within 30 days of marriage to an eligible participant.
 You must make an appointment to see a member of the health insurance team in the Office of International Student and Scholar Services to complete an enrollment form for your dependents.
 Please call 607-777-2510 to make an appointment.